Timothysit/swc-dataclub-march-2020/main.md

 Cons

- - (Lucas thinkgs they are lying somewhere)
+ - (Lucas thinks they are lying somewhere)
  - linear
  - Joana and Maneesh has a different tensor method